 Note that if participants were to find the positive cases more acceptable than the negative cases, we might conclude that indeed post-text emoji contribute supplements, hence the lower acceptability ratings in negative environments.
 However, such an effect of polarity could also simply be due to overall lower endorsement of negative sentences.
-That is, people might simply like negative sentences less than positive ones.7
+That is, people might simply like negative sentences less than positive ones.5

 To control for this, we included co-text controls.
-Co-text emoji provide an ideal control: the sentences with the co-text emoji would be minimally different from the post-text target sentences (with the only difference being the alignment/time slot of the emoji), but crucially for co-text emoji there is no expectation of a (degradation) effect of negation.
-In addition to the positive and negative post-text targets, then, we also included positive and negative control sentences with co-text emoji, as in (42).
+Co-text emoji provide an ideal control: the sentences with the co-text emojis would be minimally different from the post-text target sentences (with the only difference being the alignment/time slot of the emoji), but crucially for co-text emojis there is no expectation of a (degradation) effect of negation.
+In addition to the positive and negative post-text targets, then, we also included positive and negative control sentences with co-text emojis, as in (42).

-7 Psycholinguistic studies have shown that out of the blue, negative sentences are harder to process compared to their positive counterparts (Wason, 1961; for an overview, see Tian & Breheny, 2019).
-See also Davidson (2023) for relevant evidence and discussion pertaining to the relative unacceptability of iconic depictions (which can include co-speech gestures) under negation.
+5 Psycholinguistic studies have shown that out of the blue, negative sentences are harder to process compared to their positive counterparts (Wason 1961; for an overview, see Tian & Breheny 2019).

-- (42) a.
-The party will be cancelled tomorrow - b.
+(42) a.
+The party will be cancelled tomorrow b.
 The party will not be cancelled tomorrow

-An interaction between emoji type (post- vs. co-text) and polarity (positive vs. negative) would importantly tell us that an observed degradation effect was not merely due to the presence of negation.
+An interaction between emoji type (post-vs. co-text) and polarity (positive vs. negative) would importantly tell us that an observed degradation effect was not merely due to the presence of negation.
 In other words, one should expect to see a greater degradation effect of negation for post-text emoji (due to the hypothesized presence of supplements) than for co-text emoji.